junxit/us-congress-bills-119/metadata.md

 - 2025-07-15 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-07-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 380 - 33 (Roll no. 196). (text: 7/14/2025 CR 3218-3219)
 - 2025-07-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 380 - 33 (Roll no. 196).
+- 2025-07-16 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.